What is a Certificate of Good Standing?

 In certain situations, you may be required to prove that your business exists and is in compliance with relevant laws and regulations.
 A Certificate of Good Standing from your state serves as this proof.
 A Certificate of Good Standing is often required in order to obtain a loan, renew a business license or to file your business taxes.

-There are a few key reasons why your company might need a Certificate of Good Standing.
-Sometimes this document is requested by:
+There are a few key reasons why your company might need a Certificate of Good Standing:

 - Other state governments as part of the process of applying for Foreign Qualification for your business to register to do business in states other than your home state

 - Lenders or banks that want to get proof of your business’s existence and business history as part of evaluating your creditworthiness for a loan or when carrying out certain types of transactions